arahjou/ELISPOT_quantifier/README.md

 ## License
 ND

-## Contact
+## Contact:
-This application is designe and developed by Ali Rahjouei.
+* This application is designe and developed by Ali Rahjouei.
-email: ali.rahjouei@gamil.com
+* email: ali.rahjouei@gamil.com
 ---

 *Note: This README assumes a certain level of familiarity with ELISPOT assays and basic image processing techniques in Python.
 Adjust the content as needed based on the target audience and application complexity.*